scalalandio/chimney/docs/docs/supported-patching.md

       // expected output:
       // UserStats(names = List("John", "Jane"), ages = List(30, 25))
     }

+    import io.scalaland.chimney.Patcher

+    // If we want to reuse Patcher, we can create implicits using: val patcher: Patcher[UserStats, UserStatsPatch] = Patcher.define[UserStats, UserStatsPatch] .appendCollectionInPatch
+      .buildPatcher
     ```

 If the flag was enabled in the implicit config it can be disabled with `.overrideCollectionInPatch`.